EDi-nabi/top-coins/README.md

 ## Responsibility

 TauCharts don't deal well with window resizing.
 But it's not what responsibility is about.
 I added some breakpoints here and there to set the right dimensions for the chart container.
-ReactContainerDimensions component will send those dimensions to the chart and chart will rerender if needed.
+ReactContainerDimensions component will send these dimensions to the chart and chart will rerender if needed.
 It looks pretty well in Chrome mobile testing mode, but I noticed some strange behaviour in Chrome on my phone.
 The chart is growing when I scroll to the upper/lower edge of the site.
 I works fine in Opera Touch.
 I'll look at it if I manage, but it seems to be the library problem, not my css.

 Also the table on the overview site won't scale well.
 It's wide, it have lots of columns with big numbers, so it's normal.
 I added few breakpoints for smaller screens to decrease the font size a bit, but obviously I couldn't go too far with such solution.